 If you’re considering becoming an in-home caregiver for seniors, you’ve probably already identified that you’re the type of person who enjoys spending time with seniors and making a difference in the lives of others.
 You know you have what it takes to tend to someone’s physical and emotional needs, and think you’re well suited to working in a quieter home setting instead of a bustling hospital or nursing home.

 If all of that sounds like you, then there are a few main pathways for you to explore.
 They generally break down into two categories: non-medical, companion caregivers and skilled medical caregivers.
 You may hear the following titles used to describe each type of caregiver:

 The main differences between these two categories of caregivers are level of training, what duties they can perform and pay rate for services.

-According to the Bureau of Labor Statistics, senior care jobs are in high demand: Employment of home health aides and personal care aides is projected to grow 41 percent from 2016 to 2026 and employment of registered nurses is projected to grow 15 percent during the same time period.
+According to the Bureau of Labor Statistics, senior care jobs are in high demand: Employment of home health aides and personal care aides is projected to grow by 34% between 2019-2029, which is considered "much faster than average," and employment of registered nurses is projected to grow 7% during the same time period.

 A few helpful items to have on hand include:

 As with any job, getting paid a fair wage is probably top of mind for you.
 According to Care.com data, the average national hourly rate for an in-home senior caregiver was $17.32 when hired independently.
 When hired through an agency, Genworth, a long-term care insurance provider, cites an hourly rate of $22 for a home health aide, though that’s what the client pays, including agency overhead costs, so that likely doesn’t all go in your pocket.